SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-server.md

 {% endhint %}

 {% hint style="success" %}
-**For smaller Office 365 environments**, SQL Server can be installed on the same physical machine as SysKit Point.
-If you decided to install SQL Server on a separate machine, you can find the SQL Server hardware requirements listed [here](syskit-point-database.md)
+**For smaller Office 365 environments**, MS SQL Server can be installed on the same physical machine as SysKit Point.
+If you decided to install MS SQL Server on a separate machine, you can find the MS SQL Server hardware requirements listed [here](syskit-point-database.md)
 {% endhint %}

 ### Professional Subscription